FAQs + Policies

 Cancellations made prior to June 15th will incur a 10% cancellation fee per session of enrollment.
 Cancellations made after June 15th are non-refundable.
 Refunds will not be given for sick or absent days nor for bad weather days.

-NCS strongly encourages participants to purchase a Jetties Sailing Center Membership to take full advantage of sailing and water sports throughout the summer.
+NCS does not require a Membership to participate in sailing classes.
+However, we strongly encourage participants to purchase a Jetties Sailing Center Membership to take full advantage of sailing and water sports throughout the summer.
 A Jetties Sailing Center membership includes complimentary kayak, paddle board and sailboat rentals as well a 25% discount on all private lessons.

 Registration Payment Policy